Table of Contents

 Our updated Consistency Labels are very similar in practice to the Confidence Labels previously available for Base Salary.
 With the new Consistency Labels, we've expanded support to all compensation types and added new labels to provide additional context on our benchmarks.

-Why does my search have large sample sizes but Low Consistency?
+Why does my search have large sample sizes but "Limited Consistency"?

 This may seem counterintuitive, but this is part of the reason we’re introducing Consistency Labels.
 When you’re viewing data for US-All and All Companies, you’re optimizing for sample size by including employees across all companies and locations within the United States.